netbizsystems/SQL-InfoSchema-App/README.md

 ### Tweak and Save the Generated Query

-Sample data is queried from your database to make it easy to include just what you need for the query.
+Sample data is queried from your database to make it easy to see exactly what the data looks like in the table(s) that you have chosen.
 Exclude a related table if it is not of interest and/or exclude columns that are also not of interest.
 Click the **Run Query** button to see which rows will be returned from your query as defined.

 Click **Save SQL Query** to save your query to the SQL query store (table) and make it available for use in any application that wants to use that queried result.